ax-lab/kotoba/data/source/jlpt.json.md

 Some entries have multiple forms split by a `/` and/or spaces.

 For some entries usually written as kana, the reading/kanji forms are reversed.

+Note that some entries are duplicated within a level and across levels with different readings.